asimfarooq5/wamp-cli/README.md

   --authrole=AUTHROLE        The authrole to use, if authenticating --secret=SECRET            The secret to use in Challenge-Response Auth.
-  --private-key=PRIVATE-KEY  The ed25519 private key hex for cryptosign --public-key=PUBLIC-KEY    The ed25519 public key hex for cryptosign --ticket=TICKET            The ticket when when ticket authentication --serializer=json          The serializer to use
+  --private-key=PRIVATE-KEY  The ed25519 private key hex for cryptosign --ticket=TICKET            The ticket when when ticket authentication --serializer=json          The serializer to use